Comet (railcar): Comet II

 The Comet II cars were built by Bombardier Transportation, which acquired the rights to the railcar's design from Pullman.
 The first order of cars was built for NJ Transit between 1982 and 1983 and consisted of 142 trailer coaches and 19 cab cars.
 A second order, the Comet IIB, was purchased in 1988.
 These cars feature long end-doors with trapdoors over the stairs for use at both low-platform and high-platform stations.
 The cars are similar to the MBTA's BTC-1 and CTC-1 cars, built in 1978 by Pullman Standard.
 These cars were intended for use on lines formerly operated by the Central Railroad of New Jersey, operator of the Blue Comet train to Atlantic City.
 This led to the NJ Transit series of single-level cars becoming known as Comets.
 These cars have been overhauled by AAI Corporation and Alstom between 1999 and 2003 to make them aesthetically and technologically similar to the Comet IV series and are now compatible with later equipment.
+The cars are now mostly seen on trains to New York on NJ-transit specifically those on the Newark Division and on the Midtown direct trains while they became increasingly rare on Hoboken bound trains.

 Shoreliner I and II coaches, purchased by Metro-North and the Connecticut Department of Transportation for use on non-electrified territories east of the Hudson River, are variations without long doors.
 Amtrak's Horizon coaches are also a variation without long, automatic doors.
-Metro-North also purchased Comet II coaches for use on the Port Jervis Line, where they ran until replaced by the Comet V. The Comet II cars have since been transferred to the East-of-Hudson pool, where they remain in service.
+Metro-North also purchased Comet II coaches for use on the Port Jervis Line, where they ran until replaced by the Comet V. They have since been transferred to the East-of-Hudson pool, where they remain in service.
 SEPTA Regional Rail and AMT also purchased cars based on this class.

 Comet III

 The Comet III cars, ordered by NJ Transit in 1990, feature center doors and long end-doors, permitting end doors to open and close with traps open.
 The Metro-North Shoreliner III fleet is a variation without long doors.
 The Comet III fleet was removed from revenue service between 2009-2010 and remained in storage until 2022, when it was decided to dispose of the cars as scrap.
-48 of the 49 remaining cars were scrapped in June/July 2022 in Neptune Yard near the Bradley Beach station, with one car remaining in NJ TRANSIT's Meadowlands Maintenance Complex.
+46 of the 49 remaining cars were scrapped in June/July 2022 in Neptune Yard near the Bradley Beach station, with one car remaining in NJ Transit's Meadowlands Maintenance Complex.

 Metro-North also owns two Comet III cab cars, which were originally numbered 5179 and 5180.
 These cars were sold to NJT in 1998 and renumbered to 5009 and 5010, but were later sold back to Metro-North in 2008.
+In 2022, car 5010 was converted to a rail adhesion car; it was retrofitted with high-powered lasers to incinerate leaf residue.